pratikb25/RAFT_Prototype/README.md

 * During the presentation, talked on performance and optimizations in RAFT
 * During the presentation, gave a quick demo on a protoype using RAFT open source library
 * Played an active role in the Q & A session during the presentation

+## Pratik Bhandarkar
+* Researched the "safety" part of RAFT i.e. how RAFT maintains the consistency while dealing with leader and/or follower/candidate failures
+* During presentation talked about following safety aspects of RAFT:
+  - Election restriction
+  - Leader crashes
+  - Candidate/follower crashes
+  - Timing and availability requirements
+* Actively participated in the Q & A session during the presentation

 # How to run the prototype
 ## Dependencies: